The-Sycorax/DenaroWalletClient/README.md

 #### Generating New Wallets:
 *Note: The wallet filename does not require a .json extension to be added as it is entirely optional.
 The script will add the extension to the filename by default if not present.*

 *If the wallet specified already exists the user will be prompted with a standard warning and asked if they want to backup the existing wallet.
-The user will be prompted with an additional warning and asked to confirm the overwrite of the existing wallet is they choose not to back it up.
+The user will be prompted with an additional warning and asked to confirm the overwrite of the existing wallet if they choose not to back it up.
 A password will be required if the existing wallet is encrypted.
-The user can choose to bypass one or more of these prompts with the use of `-backup`, `-disable-overwrite-warning`, or `-overwrite-password`.*
+The user can choose to bypass one or more of these prompts with the use of `-backup`, `-disable-overwrite-warning`, or `-overwrite-password` (Refer to Usage section for details).*

 ##### Examples:
 - Generates an un-encrypted, non-deterministic wallet